 Tomczyk’s clue leads to some rare insight into Gould.
 Or at least how he spent his time.

-The earliest reference I could find to Gould’s Netsuke collection was in a book published in 1973, so it appears Gould long had some prominence among Netsuke collectors.
-Another news article from 1988 called Gould a “Canadian industrialist and business commuter to Japan for the past twenty years,” which implies he started collecting sometime in the 1960s.
+The earliest reference I could find to Gould’s Netsuke collection was in a book published in 1973.
+So it appears Gould long had some prominence among Netsuke collectors.
+Another news article from 1988 called Gould a “Canadian industrialist and business commuter to Japan for the past twenty years.”
+That implies he started collecting sometime in the 1960s.

 Irving Gould died at Mount Sinai Hospital in Toronto in 2001.
 Some of Commodore’s creditors still had lawsuits pending against Gould’s estate years after his death.